hbacelar8/bacelarhenrique.github.io/_pages/about.md

 I'm an electronic engineer working with embedded systems.
 I also spend some time working on some random personal projects in Python, Javascript, etc.

-I created this personal blog to have a place where I can post some electronic/programming related articles, specially because I needed a place to keep tutorials that could be eventually useful for myself in the future 🧠.
+I created this personal blog to have a place where I can post some electronic/programming related articles, specially because I needed a place to keep tutorials that could be eventually useful for myself in the future.

 ## Some Knowledge
 <p style="text-align: left;">